This guide covers everything you need to market your managed service/IT support business.

 That is one of the phrases I repeat to members at IT Rockstars regularly.

-We will be diving exactly into what a warm call is and why no video marketing strategy should leave this step out.
+We will be diving exactly into what a warm call is.

 It is vital and without this step do not even bother with the rest of this book.